suit-wg/suit-report/draft-ietf-suit-report.md

 # Full CDDL {#full-cddl}
 In order to create a valid SUIT\_Report document the structure of the corresponding CBOR message MUST adhere to the following CDDL ({{-CDDL}}) data definition.

 To be valid, the following CDDL MUST have the COSE CDDL appended to it.
-The COSE CDDL can be obtained by following the directions in {{-cose, Section 1.4}}.
+The COSE CDDL can be obtained by following the directions in {{Section 1.4 of -cose}}.
 It must also have the CDDL from {{I-D.ietf-suit-mti}} appended to it.
 This CDDL is line-wrapped per {{RFC8792}}

 ~~~ CDDL